Anchor tenant: Origins

-The challenges faced by the traditional large department stores have led to a resurgence in the use of supermarkets and even gyms as anchors.
+The challenges faced by the traditional large department stores have led to a resurgence in the use of supermarkets, even gyms, as anchors.

 Classification

 The International Council of Shopping Centers makes the presence of anchors one of the main defining characteristics of the two largest categories of centres, the regional center with 400,000 to 800000 sqft in gross leasable area, and the superregional center with more than 800000 sqft of space.

 The regional center typically has two or more anchors, while the superregional typically has three or more.

 In each case, the anchors account for 50–70% of the centre's leasable space.

 Culture

 Shopping centres with anchor stores have consistently outperformed those without one, as the anchor helps draw shoppers initially attracted to the anchor to shop at other shops in the mall.
 Thus, a mall which loses its last anchor is often considered to be a dead mall.